Vicky Pryce: Most women jailed due to men in their life

 Asked whether she agreed with Chris Huhne's assessment that they had fallen victim to the Murdoch press, she said: "I don't begrudge anyone in terms of what's happened - or any of the journalists frankly - in my view one has to just look forward.

-"I did something, I paid the price of it and that is it."'Learn from it'
+"I did something, I paid the price of it and that is it."

 On the prospect of going to prison, Ms Pryce said she knew it was "something I simply had to survive and perhaps learn from it obviously, and see what goes on".